 1 Case Of COVID-19 In Managed Isolation

-There is one case of COVID-19 in managed isolation to report in New Zealand since our last media statement yesterday.
+There is one new case of COVID-19 in managed isolation to report in New Zealand since our media statement yesterday.

 There are no new cases in the community.